makersacademy/takeaway-challenge/README.md

 1. Confirming that valid input had been passed with `#make_order`.
 I ended up resorting to some horrible regexps, and I am sorry.
 I'll try and figure out a better way next time.

 2. Domain modelling.
 Initially, this application had only two classes: `List` and `ListItem`.
 I decided that it made no sense for lists to process orders, so I remodelled my domain with `Restaurant`s and `Waiter`s.
-I then realized that `Waiters` overcomplicated everything, as they needed too much access to the restaurant menu to process orders, so I subsumed them into `Restaurant`.
+I then realized that waiters overcomplicated everything, as they needed too much access to the restaurant menu to process orders, so I subsumed them into `Restaurant`.
 Finally, I isolated my interaction with Twilio's API in a separate module, and mixed it into my restaurant class.
 All this frazzled my brain.
 However, my RSpec tests helped me no end with the process of refactoring, and that gave me a real taste of the power of TDD.

 3. Line 13 of `lib/restaurant.rb`.
 I couldn't figure out how to test it, and aside from the Twilio API, it's the only thing my tests didn't cover.
 I suspect it was just bad domain modelling.